mxcrml/codecademy/README.md

 # Codecademy
-My work done on Codecademy
+My work done on Codecademy.
 Thank you for visiting.